I expected to have an advantage parenting teenagers, as a high school teacher.

 - Ideas to keep kids occupied while you make dinner.

-These are practical questions that Mr. Google and my library card advised me on.
+Mr. Google and my library card gave me solid advice.

 But somewhere along the journey, parenting challenges weren’t as straightforward.
 And I stepped back from problem-driven research.